 What to do in a power outage

-Restoring power is usually the responsibility of your local electricity distribution company, who own and maintain the poles and wires bringing power to your home.
+Restoring power is usually the responsibility of your local electricity supply company, who own and maintain the poles and wires bringing power to your home.

 Always treat fallen powerlines as live even when they are broken.

 Power outages can occur at any time.
 To prepare, you should have an energy plan and kit, which include the following:

 - Important contacts – keep a list of your important numbers somewhere easy to find.

 - Alternative lighting – torches, LED lanterns etc.